kacperbojakowski/final-project/11-about/index.md

 **Supervisor:** Dariusz Drezno
 **Peer reviewer:** Michał Olender

 I selected the topic from a list provided by the class instructors.
 My choice was self-referential, if not a bit ironic, but with a good reason.
 I wanted to make a reminder for myself and for others in training to stay motivated in pursuit of success in the new field.
 I believe that with a good manual, no matter what the task is, failure is not an option.
-I should hope, then, that this one here is a good one.
+I should hope then that this one here is a good one[^1].

-I decided to go for Markdown with Jekyll, and not Oxygen XML with DITA or MadCap Flare (the two other options available for the project).
+I decided to go for Markdown with Jekyll instead of Oxygen XML / DITA or MadCap Flare (the two other options available for this project).
 With due respect to DITA and HATs, I much prefer the Docs as Code approach.
 I like the simplicity of raw text, markup, and code without extra layers of abstraction.
 Take this as an excuse all you want! ☺

 I used [Patrick Marsceill's](https://github.com/pmarsceill) *[Just the Docs](https://github.com/just-the-docs/just-the-docs/)* theme, which I modified to my needs.
 The changes include: